 Something like that.
 My wife would know the exact timeline by something like that.

 Yeah.
 Wow.
 So you wake up after surgery, the hole in your head?
 Is some hair missing?
 What?
 What happened after that?
 What?
 What was the recovery like?

 Okay, so I remember, it was so surreal to me.
 I don’t know, who is religious out there and who isn’t.
 And, you know, I wasn’t very much for religion myself.
 But I woke up.
 And I couldn’t talk.

 I want my wife to give me a bath.
 Which is hilarious, because I don’t I don’t know where that came from.
 And like, I mean, I got all these wires and tubes and everything.
 And here, I wanted to go have a bath.
-And but I think the biggest the key moment for me came about three or four days later, where I was finally left alone night, because my family, my mom, my dad, my sister and my brother in law, all my family’s just been an amazing support system for me.
+And but I think the biggest key moment for me came about three or four days later when I was finally left alone at night, because my family, my mom, my dad, my sister, and my brother-in-law, all my family’s just been an amazing support system for me.
 So I had people there all the time.
 So if I, if I did get afraid, or anything, you know, they were there to reassure me.